FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 pic tbd generic-connector-create.png

 Then you need to configure the tenant to use this connector.
 Navigating to "Tenants", "Your Tenant" and then the "Connectors" tab.
-Create a new policy.
+FusionAuth supports multiple tenants, but for this post you can keep everything in a single one.
+Add a new policy.

 Select the Connector you created and change the domain if needed; that's only required if a subset of users, differentiated by email domain, will be the only accounts authenticated against this Connector.